Queensland's Department of Natural Resources and Mines Responds to Catastrophes

 DNRM published these maps online with the help of Esri Australia Pty.
 Ltd., Esri's distributor, through two websites using ArcGIS for Server and the Amazon Elastic Compute Cloud.
 These sites were launched at the end of February, just a couple of weeks after Yasi hit, and displayed imagery of the floods, delineated flood lines, and provided other relevant information.
 These sites allowed the public to view and comment on the accuracy of the information provided and access both before and after maps as PDF documents.

 To prepare damage assessment maps for the Queensland Fire Brigade, map books were created using automated Python scripts and ArcGIS 10.
 Before automation, it took more than seven hours to publish large subbasins to PDF.
-By using Data Driven Pages, this process was cut an one hour and even allowed the cartographers to edit the data while it was being published.
+By using Data Driven Pages, this process was cut one hour and even allowed the cartographers to edit the data while it was being published.

 Better Insurance, Faster